 OSPF DR and BDR

-• OSPF needs to elect a DR (Designated Router) and a BDR (Backup Designated Router) to function efficiently on multi-access networks.
+• The OSPF protocol needs to elect a DR (Designated Router) and a BDR (Backup Designated Router) to function on multi-access networks.
+You might have asked yourself several questions about this topic, and you’re absolutely right.
+Let’s uncover the truth behind DR and BDR.

 Why are OSPF DR and BDR necessary?